thinkful-ei-leopard/memestagram-client/README.md

 ### Technology used

-Built with React, HTML, CSS
+Built with React.js, HTML, CSS

 Images hosted on Cloudinary

 Testing with Jest and Enzyme